Dailies

 It’s a real goldmine.
 There are numerous mathematical proofs, rants, observations, experiences, all littered with hilarious dialogue.
 Here’s two quotes from 1991.

-How should we react to this computer addiction? … We could, for instance, head for some sort of electronic LSD. - EWD1100
+How should we react to this computer addiction? … We could, for instance, head for some sort of electronic LSD. -EWD1100

 Post Scriptum At the beginning of this text you may have noticed that I did not define PSST.
 I hope that, as you continued reading, you have noticed that the absence of that definition did not matter.
 You are perfectly free to use the term PSST for the rest of your life: I donate it herewith to mankind.
 If you insist on seeing it as an acronym, I can divulge the secret: it actually emerged as an abbreviation for Pompous Simulation of Science and Technology.
-(End of Post Scriptum) - EWD1108
+(End of Post Scriptum) -EWD1108

 - Found a really cool website with publications on various programming topics, Code Words by The Recurse Center.
 Most interesting for us right now are the ones about functional programming (like this comprehensive introduction) and the one about grammar of graphics (for the eventual python plotting library project we have in mind).

-- Programming with Escher talks about recreating something like the Square Limit woodcut by Escher.
+Programming with Escher talks about recreating something like the Square Limit woodcut by Escher.

 There’s also the original paper on Functional Geometry by Peter Henderson (and a Haskell implementation too).

-- A beautifully written set of posts about elliptical curves in cryptography.
+A beautifully written set of posts about elliptical curves in cryptography.

-In a pure functional language, you cannot log a variable or read a DOM node without using monads.
-Here we can cheat a little as we learn to purify our codebase.
-It’s also easier to get started in this language since it’s mixed paradigm and you can fall back on your current practices while there are gaps in your knowledge.
+A GitBook on functional programming.
+Love the style of writing.
+It’s in JavaScript but the concepts obviously translate and he gives a pretty good reason for using JavaScript. > In a pure functional language, you cannot log a variable or read a > DOM node without using monads.
+Here we can cheat a little as we > learn to purify our codebase.
+It’s also easier to get started in > this language since it’s mixed paradigm and you can fall back on > your current practices while there are gaps in your knowledge.

 That said, typed functional languages will, without a doubt, be the best place to code in the style presented by this book.
 JavaScript will be our means of learning a paradigm, where you apply it is up to you.
 Luckily, the interfaces are mathematical and, as such, ubiquitous.
 You’ll find yourself at home with swiftz, scalaz, haskell, purescript, and other mathematically inclined environments.